samsquire/parallel-workers/README.md

 # Tree structure of dependencies of what depends on what - maximum parallelisation

-Imagine you have a data structue more like this:
+Imagine you have a data structure like this.
+You can execute this tree in parallel, see treeworkers-incremental.py

 ```
 work =   [{